 I would say six months ago, I was swaying towards keeping them together.
 Although they argue, they are the best of friends.
-They bring security and understanding to each other like other can’t.
+They bring security and understanding to each other like others can’t.
 I also talked to a mom of twins who chose to bring her boys into the same class after being separated in Kindergarten, because the pure logistics of class parties and school events was too difficult to coordinate.

 There are reasons, three big justifications, for my decision to separate the Twins: